Tiffany Healey, DVM

 Laura is a member of the Colorado Association of Certified Veterinary Technicians, Veterinary Hospital Managers Association, the Air Force Association, and is the president of the Veterinary Technician Association of Cheyenne.

 Laura is married and has three daughters.
-She takes advantage of every chance to enjoy the outdoors, especially a good fishing trip.
+She takes advantage of every chance to enjoy the outdoors, especially a good fishing trip or visit to Estes Park.
 She has a Labrador Retriever, LeDoux, who’s favorite thing is to be around his people (and sugar cookies)!

 Melissa Liesenfeld, Veterinary Assistant